taxigy/bavaria/README.md

 Since March 2017, you have to bring a special document, signed by your host, that proves the address, date of arrival and all the guests.

+There's a cheat: if you come to KVR with a kid, you can ask for a special number in queue.
+With this number, whatever the length of the queue is, you'll be able to enter much quicker.
+To do this, just enter the door in the waiting area and say that you came to register address with a child.
+The officer will give you a number (green talon).
+Now wait until you're invited.

 Todo:

 - [ ] Book an apartment on Airbnb and inform the host that you'll receive post, probably after your departure from the apartment.